 However, just minutes into your search, even utilizing your Work Hard Anywhere app, you find there are little to no viable places for you to get in your normal groove; nowhere that offers a delicious cup of cold brew coffee and low-fat pastry, along with strong Wifi and generally quiet atmosphere.

 When times like these arise, where you can’t get exactly what you want or think you need in order to be a successful remote worker, it’s best to have a plan B. Or, even better, make it your plan A, and anything overly hospitable an added plus to an already productive workday.
 The question now is, what’s your plan A?

-While we are dedicated to bringing you the most helpful information as it relates to all things around remote working, we’ve come up with some tips and tricks to changing any atmosphere into your work sanctuary, because you can’t always rely on your immediate location to cater to your needs and we want you to always be prepared to improvise in order to be successful and productive, and adapt to your surroundings accordingly.
+While we are dedicated to bringing you the most helpful information as it relates to all things around remote working, we’ve come up with some productivity tips for digital nomads needing to changing any atmosphere into a work sanctuary.
+As you can’t always rely on your immediate location to cater to your needs, we want you to always be prepared to improvise in order to be successful and productive.

 Set the Atmosphere *